annotation/text-fabric/tf/docs/about/code.md

 This interface be served by a local web server provided with data from a TF kernel.
 (`tf.server.start`, `tf.server.kernel` and `tf.server.web`).

+## Volumes and collections

+(`tf.volumes`) Machinery to support the idea that a TF dataset is a work that consists of volumes.
+Volumes and collections of volumes can be loaded without loading the whole work while still maintaining a profound connection with the whole work through additional features such as `owork`.
+See also `tf.about.volumes`.

 ## Dataset

-(`tf.dataset`) There is a bit of machinery to manipulate datasets as a whole.
+(`tf.dataset`) Machinery to manipulate datasets as a whole.

-## Volumes

-(`tf.volumes`) There is a bit of machinery to support the idea that a TF dataset is a work that consists of volumes.

 ## Convert